 - 1. Insubordination to program and/or district personnel - 2.
 Unacceptable behavior identified in the Texas Educator's Code of Ethics - 3.
 Failure to comply with a hiring entity's rules or policies which leads to concerns by the school administrator.
 (This applies to actions outside the classroom as well as in the classroom.) - 4.
 Classroom or administrative incompetence based on appraisal results and evaluations by the building principal and HT PPP field supervisor - 5.
 Failure to pay fees in a timely manner - 6.
 Excessive absences or tardiness - 7.
 Falsification of information or documents - 8.
-Failure to maintain GPA requirements - 9.
-Failure to meet HT PPP requirements/standards during the practicum - 10.
+Failure to maintain GPA requirements

+- 9. Failure to meet HT PPP requirements/standards during the practicum - 10.
 Failure to comply with instruction requirements - 11.
 Termination from a position under policy of the governing board of the hiring entity - 12.
 Resignation by the candidate or practicum student from the contracted position unless approved or recommended by the HT M.Ed.
 Director

-Courses for Master's in Educational Leadership (MEDU)
+Courses for Master of Education in Language and Literacy (MEDU)

-MEDU 5324 Introduction to Leadership in Education Settings 3 Credit Hours
+MEDU 5324 Introduction to Language & Literacy in Education 3 Credit Hours